wmunsch/OthelloBot/README.md

 # OthelloBot
 Tournament winning bot that plays Othello using an alpha-beta algorithm written in java.
-Written by William Munsch with guidance by Dr. Mariette Cameron
+Written by William Munsch with guidance by Dr. Mariette Cameron.

 ## Description
 This bot uses an alpha-beta pruning algorithm with move ordering heuristics